mwydmuch/napkinXC/docs/quick_start.rst

 Installation
 ------------

-Python (3.5+) version of napkinXC can be easily installed from PyPy repository on Linux and MacOS (Windows is currently not supported).
+Python (3.8+) version of napkinXC can be easily installed from PyPy repository on Linux, MacOS and Windows.
 It requires modern C++17 compiler, CMake and Git installed:

 .. code:: sh